-When your divorce is final, remember to redo your estate plan, change the beneficiaries of your life insurance policy or retirement plan, and the payable on death designation of a bank account.
+Redo your estate plan, change the beneficiaries of your life insurance policy, retirement plans, and the payable on death designation of bank accounts.

 7. Create a Detailed Parenting Plan

-As mentioned earlier, children represent one of the greatest challenges facing divorcing spouses during the divorce process and after the final decree.
+As mentioned earlier, children represent one of the greatest challenges facing divorcing spouses.

 Under Colorado law, the term “custody” has been largely replaced with the term “parental responsibilities.”
-Parental responsibilities cover the assignment of parenting time and the assignment of decision-making responsibilities.
+Parental responsibilities cover the assignment of parenting time and decision-making responsibilities.

 Parents are encouraged to create a written document, or parenting plan, that assigns parental responsibilities.
-If the parties cannot reach an agreement or the court rejects their proposed plan, the court can order a parenting plan that is in the best interests of the child.
+If you and your spouse cannot reach an agreement, or the court rejects your proposed plan, the court can order a parenting plan that is in the best interests of the child.

 Having a detailed, written parenting plan helps avoid disputes after the divorce and ensures adherence to the arrangements.

-There are some obvious issues that will be addressed in every parenting plan.
+There are some obvious issues addressed in every parenting plan.
 For example, custody sharing and how custody will be transferred.
 However, a truly successful parenting plan addresses many less-obvious issues related to the growth and development of the child.

-Even if the child is very young, it is important to think about everything that could fuel an argument with regards to your children.
-Below are common issues that deserve some consideration:
+Even if the child is very young, it is important to think about everything that could fuel an argument with regard to your children.

 - Where will the child attend school?